Skip to main content

 Are heat pumps worth it in Florida?

 Yes, heat pumps are excellent for Florida because they provide efficient heating during mild winters and cooling year-round.
-They qualify for federal tax credits up to $2,000 through 2026 and utility rebates, often making them more cost-effective than traditional air conditioners with electric heat.
+They qualify for federal tax credits eligibility review through 2026 and utility rebates, often making them more quote planning-effective than traditional air conditioners with electric heat.

 How often should I change my air filter in Florida?